rust-lang/rfcs/text/0000-undisambiguated-generics.md

 [drawbacks]: #drawbacks

 The primary drawback is that resolving ambiguities in favour of generics means changing the interpretation of `(a<b, c>(d))` from a pair of tuples to a generic function call.
-However, in practice, this has been demonstrated ([1](https://github.com/rust-lang/rust/pull/53578#issuecomment-421475443)) not to cause issues in practice (the syntax is unnatural for Rust and is actively warned against by the compiler).
+However this has been demonstrated ([1](https://github.com/rust-lang/rust/pull/53578#issuecomment-421475443)) not to cause issues in practice (the syntax is unnatural for Rust and is actively warned against by the compiler).

 Additionally, there is potential for performance regressions due to backtracking.
 However, empirical evidence ([1](https://github.com/rust-lang/rust/pull/53511#issuecomment-414172984) and